e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 11.3 Visibility: the contract is the interface

+**Rule.** Visibility is decided by *where the value goes*:

+- a field declared in `output_types` is public;
+- a field returned in `w`, the optional second slot of an output stage's return, is private *by construction*;
+- a field returned in `y` — a stage's own published signals — and declared nowhere is a build error;
+- a component with no `output_types()` method has no outputs.

-**Declared in `output_types` = public; returned in `w` = private *by construction*; returned in `y` and declared nowhere = build error; absent `output_types()` = no outputs** — visibility by *where the value goes*, the same move as class-by-declaration-shape.
-[Ports](#g-port) in the [contract](#g-contract) are connectable, GUI-listed, [snapshot](#g-snapshot)-carried and log-exported; the table is public throughout, every [cell](#g-cell) a declared port or an auto-published one, so nothing anywhere needs a presentation filter.
-Private intermediates are not filtered, they are simply not there: `w` is handed from stage to consumer as a value (the one-hop law, [§5.2][s5-2]), with no cell, no name in a contract and nothing for a wire, a listing or a log to reach.
-The inspection path for an intermediate is **promotion**: one line in `output_types` makes it public, checked and visible everywhere at once (row 165 — FlightCore's precedent, where an intermediate was inspected by putting it in the `Model` output and no other way).
+That is the same move as class-by-declaration-shape.
+[Ports](#g-port) in the [contract](#g-contract) are connectable, GUI-listed, [snapshot](#g-snapshot)-carried and log-exported.
+The table is public throughout, every [cell](#g-cell) a declared port or an auto-published one, so nothing anywhere needs a presentation filter.
+Private intermediates are not filtered — they are simply not there. `w` is handed from stage to consumer as a value (the one-hop law, [§5.2][s5-2]), with no cell, no name in a contract and nothing for a wire, a listing or a log to reach.

+The inspection path for an intermediate is **promotion**: one line in `output_types` makes it public, checked and visible everywhere at once (row 165).
+FlightCore is the precedent, where an intermediate was inspected by putting it in the `Model` output and no other way.
 Publicity is never implicit: even the minimal [component](#g-component) writes `output_types(::LowPassFilter, ::Type{T}) where {T <: Real} = (x = T,)`, one line, in exchange for "public" always meaning someone wrote it down.

-- **Conformance**: a declared port must be produced — by exactly one stage, or by **auto-publication** for declared names matching state or mode fields that no stage produces ([§5.3][s5-3]).
+- **Conformance**: a declared port must be produced, by exactly one stage or by **auto-publication**.
+Auto-publication covers declared names matching state or mode fields that no stage produces ([§5.3][s5-3]).
 Stage membership is derived over `output_types` alone ([§12.1][s12-1]).
-Declared-but-unproduced and produced-by-two-stages are build errors; a declared port matching neither a stage product nor a state field errors with both lists in hand ("not produced by any stage and not a state field").
-A *returned port field* declared nowhere is a build error at [probe](#g-probe) with [did-you-mean](#g-did-you-mean) against `output_types` (rows 34, 55 — the return-side analogue of [§11.4][s11-4] walkthrough 1).
+Declared-but-unproduced and produced-by-two-stages are build errors.
+A declared port matching neither a stage product nor a state field errors with both lists in hand: "not produced by any stage and not a state field".
+A *returned port field* declared nowhere is a build error at [probe](#g-probe), with [did-you-mean](#g-did-you-mean) — the offending name plus the list-in-hand it should have matched — against `output_types`.
+That is the return-side analogue of [§11.4][s11-4] walkthrough 1 (rows 34, 55).
 The forgotten-branch walkthrough holds: a declared `P` missing from the taken branch's return fails at probe; missing from an *untaken* branch, it fails loudly at that branch's first execution via the always-on check.
-- **`w`'s regime is probe-observed, and that is sound precisely because `w` is not a cell.** A cell needs a fixed type per [activation](#g-activation) (a re-run of Stratum C at a given scalar type), which only a declaration can supply; a value flowing between two functions in one fused pass has no type contract to violate, and mixed branches are handled exactly by promotion.
-So the probe takes `w` as it finds it: it checks that the second return [slot](#g-slot) is a `NamedTuple` at all, and it checks the *consumer's* reads against the observed field set, a destructured name that is not there failing inside the framing diagnostic ([§13.2][s13-2]) with did-you-mean from the actual fields.
-That is weaker than a declaration-backed message — it can say "`f` of `Foo` reads `w.q_dny`; the producing stage returned `q_dyn`" but cannot say which spelling was intended — and it is located, name-shaped and costs no declaration.
+- **`w`'s regime is probe-observed, and that is sound precisely because `w` is not a cell.** A cell needs a fixed type per [activation](#g-activation) (a re-run of Stratum C at a given scalar type), which only a declaration can supply.
+A value flowing between two functions in one fused pass has no type contract to violate, and mixed branches are handled exactly by promotion.
+So the probe takes `w` as it finds it: it checks that the second return [slot](#g-slot) is a `NamedTuple` at all, and it checks the *consumer's* reads against the observed field set.
+A destructured name that is not there fails inside the framing diagnostic ([§13.2][s13-2]) with did-you-mean from the actual fields.
+That is weaker than a declaration-backed message: it can say "`f` of `Foo` reads `w.q_dny`; the producing stage returned `q_dyn`" but cannot say which spelling was intended.
+It is located, name-shaped, and costs no declaration.
-- **Branch-shape rule**: stage returns must have the same `NamedTuple` shape on every branch — which Julia's type-stability discipline already demands for performance; the framework merely makes it a stated rule with a good error.
+- **Branch-shape rule**: stage returns must have the same `NamedTuple` shape on every branch.
+Julia's type-stability discipline already demands that for performance; the framework merely makes it a stated rule with a good error.
   `w` is inside the rule: a stage whose `w` changes shape between branches is as broken as one whose `y` does.
-- **The always-on check covers `w` at the nominal activation only.** Beside the `y` test ([§12.5][s12-5]) sits one baked `isa` against the type the *nominal probe observed* — folding to nothing while the stage is stable, and converting the unintended-branch-divergence class, which otherwise announces itself only as an allocation in somebody's benchmark, into a loud located field-naming error at the divergent branch's first execution.
+- **The always-on check covers `w` at the nominal activation only.** Beside the `y` test ([§12.5][s12-5]) sits one baked `isa` against the type the *nominal probe observed*.
+It folds to nothing while the stage is stable, and it converts the unintended-branch-divergence class — which otherwise announces itself only as an allocation in somebody's benchmark — into a loud located field-naming error at the divergent branch's first execution.
 The blame text says what it honestly knows: "expected what the nominal probe observed".
-This complements the canary ([§7.5][s7-5]) — the canary detects, this localizes. **Non-nominal activations run no `w` check at all**, and deliberately: there is no declaration to anchor a branch-independent expectation, no store whose typing the check would be protecting, and a strict probe-observed expectation would fire on the legal constant-branch idiom (the one-probe-point argument, which is exactly what kills observation authority for cells).
+This complements the canary ([§7.5][s7-5]): the canary detects, this localizes.
+  **Non-nominal activations run no `w` check at all**, and deliberately.
+There is no declaration to anchor a branch-independent expectation, and no store whose typing the check would be protecting.
+A strict probe-observed expectation would also fire on the legal constant-branch idiom — the one-probe-point argument, which is exactly what kills observation authority for cells.
 Correctness needs no [guard](#g-guard) there: a `Float64` in `w` under a `Dual` activation is an honest zero-partial constant by the embedding guarantee ([§12.5][s12-5]), and its downstream promotion is exact.
 Walking the nominal observation to synthesize non-nominal expectations was rejected (row 165).
-- **[Schema authority](#g-schema-authority) is total over the table**: every *cell* [traces](#g-trace) to an authored declaration, the always-on check's expected type for `y` is fully declaration-derived, and return typos cannot silently define new cells.
+- **[Schema authority](#g-schema-authority) is total over the table** (declarations define structure; evaluation only checks conformance): every *cell* traces to an authored declaration, the always-on check's expected type for `y` is fully declaration-derived, and return typos cannot silently define new cells.
 Protection against silently dropped partials rests on the embedding guarantee — promotion is airtight, so an observed `Float64` is a true constant, [§12.5][s12-5].
-Probe-observed expected types remain rejected *for cells* on two grounds — authority inversion, and the fact that one probe point cannot speak for branch-dependent types — and neither ground reaches `w`, which declares nothing and types nothing.
+Probe-observed expected types remain rejected *for cells* (rows 34, 55, 165), and that rejection does not reach `w`, which declares nothing and types nothing.
 - **What this rules out** (rows 16, 34, 55, 165): the `unlisted` flag
-  ([§4.2][s4-2]) and its satellite-function representation — the RNG-state case that motivated it needs *nothing* here (`g` reads `x` directly, [§5.2][s5-2]); identity publication by default ([§7.4][s7-4] step 4), since publication driven by the [contract](#g-contract) replaces publication of everything with hiding annotations on top; **probe-observed private cells**;
-  the `Private(T)` fallback, obviated by `w`; and the opt-in variant with a `Float64`-under-`Dual` diagnostic.
+  ([§4.2][s4-2]) and its satellite-function representation; identity publication by default ([§7.4][s7-4] step 4); **probe-observed private cells**; the `Private(T)` fallback; and the opt-in variant with a `Float64`-under-`Dual` diagnostic.

 ### 11.4 Failure walkthroughs (the error-locality grounding)